 There is no charge for inspection and review of records.
 Citizens are welcome to contact the Public Records Officer to set-up a time during regular business hours, Monday through Friday, 8 am - 5 pm, for such a review.
-If a copy of the record is requested, the College will charge 15c per page.
-Documents will not be released prior to payment.
+It is the standard policy of the College to provide you with records electronically via email attachment or web links, if available.

 Exemptions to Disclosure

 The Public Record Law has few exemptions that are generally narrowly interpreted.
 All records are considered public unless a specific exemption can be cited.